When you hang a Dresden Star Ornament on

 Ornament is guaranteed to have a one-of-a-kind, hand-crafted piece.
 Each

-ornament is hand-signed either by Gail or Glenn Giaimo; they are the
+ornaments is hand-signed either by Gail or Glenn Giaimo; they are the

 only artists making the ornaments, thus giving them the control to